 Lukla Airport and Lukla Village

 Lukla Airport is one of the most charming airports in the world due to its unique setting.
 Lukla Airport is situated in the Himalayan Region of Nepal.
 The runway is on the hill surrounded by other high hills, snow-capped mountain waving at visitors, the bells clanging on yaks spreading soft tunes and the relaxation from the chilly breeze leads to a unique experience on could only feel in storybooks.

 Unlike the large and fancy airports with equipment and facilities, it is tiny with 5-6 booths as a counter, a small waiting room decorated with pictures of the Everest Region, 2 shops, no treadmill, and a mandatory washroom.
-But the window views of the Airport’s waiting room make the waiting easier, pleasing, and do not fail to awe.
+But the window views of the Airport’s waiting room make the waiting easier, pleasing and do not fail to awe.
 The few small crafts parked, short runway and people running in the compound feels like you have entered a wonderland of the miniature.
-The ting-ting sound of giant yaks wakes you up from the wonderland of miniature and welcomes you at the world of Lukla, the gateway to the Everest region.
+The ting-ting sound of giant yaks wakes you up from the wonderland of miniature and welcomes you to the world of Lukla, the gateway to the Everest region.
 Lukla is a small town with no other road services where yaks, ponies, and porters are used as the means of transportation.

 Travelers separate a day to explore Lukla while visiting Everest Region as they find it charming.
 The tiny village of fewer than 500 people is the most popular starting point of Everest Region Trek if the plan is a two-week trek to Everest Base Camp, Nepal Peak Climbing, or 45 plus days to Everest Summit.
 For the trekking packages and plans in Everest Region or other Trekking in Nepal, you can check out the website of the Nepal Adventure Team.